o3de/sig-network/rfcs/rfc-net-20230821-1-headless-server-launcher.md

 ### What are the disadvantages of the feature?
 * This involves a mild refactor of a low-level library `AzFramework` .
 * This will increase build time (minimally) due to the additional libraries that need to be built.
 (For headless versions of the library)
+* The headless server will not have the ability to run any interactive console.
+That means that you will not have the ability to enter in any console commands (CVARS) interactively with the headless server.
+To retain this ability, the normal server launcher would be used instead.

 ### How will this be implemented or integrated into the O3DE environment?
 The new feature will be added as an additional target for the launchers.